CongducPham/PRIMA-Intel-IrriS/Gateway/sensor-backup/README.md

 Use case: switch current values to a new gateway
 -------

-Let's take this example: you want to set up a new gateway without losing the history of all the data of your current gateway.
+Assuming you want to set up a new gateway without losing the history of all the data of your current gateway.

-First, on the current Gateway, plug a USB stick, go SSH, and do the following:
+First, on the current gateway, plug a USB stick, connect with SSH (using the integrated SSH feature of the WaziGate for instance) and run the following commands:

 	> cd sensor-backup
 	> /home/pi/scripts/backup_everything.sh tousbdrive

-Remove the USB stick, plug it to the new gateway, go SSH there and do:
+Remove the USB stick, plug it to the new gateway, connect with SSH and run:

 	> /home/pi/scripts/restore_everything.sh fromusbdrive

 Enjoy!